-- Students approaching graduation must obtain and complete an Intent to Commence and/or Graduate Form from the Office of the Registrar in accordance with published university deadlines.
+- Students approaching graduation must obtain and complete a Graduation Application from the Office of the Registrar in accordance with published university deadlines.
 The registrar and department will collaborate to determine whether the student has met all requirements.

 University graduate admission and program-specific requirements must be met before an application is complete (see Admission to the University).
 Program-specific application requirements are available online.

 International students should contact Graduate and Professional Admissions for application procedures.

 Program Learning OutcomesStudents who successfully complete this program shall be able to: